Yangon Central railway station: 1954–present

 In December 2007, the Yangon city government announced a master plan that would have resulted in Yangon Central being relocated to a satellite town, East Dagon, 32 km from downtown Yangon at an unspecified date; this did not come to fruition.

+In 2016, Al Jazeera featured the station's significant homeless population who have made the railway terminal their permanent residence.

 Railway lines

 The following lines pass through or terminate at Yangon Central: